top of page

 We don’t always have the luxury of being able to have a sprung wooden floor nowadays, instead we are finding surfaces such as concrete composite and laminate on concrete, etc. These hard surfaces create an added risk to potential injury when dancing as the floor doesn’t ‘give’ - it means that your body would usually take around 100% of the impact from stomping or jumping, compared to around 47% on a ‘good’ dance floor.

-After looking at ways to make this better for us, one solution is to re-look at what footwear we are using.
+We always aim to find a good hall with a good floor for us but sometimes it isn't possible.
+So we also have looked at ways to make this better for us if faced with that situation and one solution is to re-look at what footwear we are using.

 Always wear supportive footwear.
 Look for boots which have shock absorbency in the heels.